Biden in Maui amid criticism of White House response to devastating Lahaina wildfire

 "The challenge that you've heard — and it's not to excuse or explain anything — the challenge has been that historically, those sirens are used for tsunamis."

-Presidential visits to major disaster zones, while viewed as almost politically mandatory, can carry risks.
+While viewed as almost politically mandatory, presidential visits to major disaster zones can carry risks.

 When President George W. Bush traveled to Louisiana in 2005 to witness the historic devastation of Hurricane Katrina, critics seized on pictures of him looking out the window of Air Force One while flying over New Orleans to say his arms-length visit lacked empathy.